MashrurRahmanRawnok/Mascode/README.md

 ### you can use the given python script to just test it digitaly
+>tested on linux (the sox package should be installed)
 * F1 key = .
 * F2 key = _
 * F4 key = /